| |

 What to With Eat Pickled Cauliflower

-Include this on a charcuterie platter with an assortment of cheeses, Italian meats, some cherry tomatoes, olives, and my Grain-free six seed flatbread crackers.
+Include this on a charcuterie platter with some garlic and herb marinated bocconcini, Italian meats, some cherry tomatoes, olives, and my Grain-free six seed flatbread crackers.

 This pickled cauliflower is also yummy with sandwiches.
-Make a bunch of antipasto picnic sandwiches for your tailgate party or a summer picnic, and serve a bowl of this cauliflower as a side dish.
+Make a chopped Italian sandwich for your tailgate party or a summer picnic, and serve a bowl of this cauliflower as a side dish.
+Or chop it and add it to the sandwich mix.

 A sweet-spicy refrigerator pickled appetizer that everyone loves